 The title of the article should be concise but informative.
+Drug trade names will not be included in the title.
 The first name, middle initial(s), and last name of each author must be given.
-Professional affiliations of the authors at the time of the study should be indicated using the symbols *,†,‡,§,¶, then **; †† etc., in this order; these are not superscripts.
+Professional affiliations of the authors at the time of the study should be indicated using the symbols *, †, ‡, §, ¶, then **, †† etc., in this order; these are not superscripts.
 Titles (e.g. professor) and qualifications (e.g. DipACVD) are not required.

 The abstract should be no more than 250 words and must be constructed using the subheadings given below.
-While this format is most appropriate for scientific studies, the authors of reviews, brief communications and case reports are encouraged to also provide a structured abstract using the following subheadings:
+While this format is most appropriate for scientific studies, the authors of reviews, brief communications and case reports are encouraged to also provide a structured abstract using the following:

 State the purpose of the article.
-Summarise the rationale for the study or observation.
+Summarize the rationale for the study or observation.
 Give only strictly pertinent references and do not review the subject extensively.
-Materials and Methods